Asking questions (pt. 2)

 docker exec -it ollama ollama run llama3

-(This may take longer when you run it for the first time since the model file needs to be downloaded and it can be quite large.)
+(Note: The first run may take longer as the model file needs to be downloaded, which can be quite large.)

-Here we can try out a few prompts, to confirm that everything works as expected.
-If you have a compatible GPU, the inference of the model should be quicker.
+Here, we can test a few prompts to ensure everything works as expected.
+If you have a compatible GPU, model inference should be faster.

 >>> Why is the sky blue?
 Answer briefly, please.